NeverLAN-CTF/r00tz_infrastructure/README.md

 ### Provision the Facebook CTF software onto the scoreboard

-This takes a really long time.
+This playbook 7-8 minutes to run on a t2.large.
 After it is done you can access the Facebook CTF platform at the IP address in the playbook output.

 ```
 ansible-playbook -i ec2.py -u ubuntu scoreboard-provision.yml